danjguzman/next-demo/README.md

-Video demo focusing on creating a smooth Mapbox experience: https://youtu.be/FG-YPWj59u0
+Preview video focused on creating a smooth Mapbox experience: https://youtu.be/FG-YPWj59u0

 ## About